 For the stylists and clients that use New Wash, this learning curve is worth it.
 “Once you get through it, your hair is literally different,” Eli said.
 “And it’s because you’ve stopped shampooing and let your hair be your hair.”

 Packed in a pouch, not a bottle

-You’ll also notice that New Wash comes in packaging that is totally different from typical hair cleansers.
-New Wash comes in pouches, making it easy to refill the product’s reusable bottle.
+New Wash’s packaging is totally different from typical hair cleansers because it comes in pouches, making it easy to refill the product’s reusable bottle.